andreabusi/manage-hidden-files/README.md

 	+ "true" or "t" for hide hidden files
 	+ "false" or "f" for show hidden files
 4. Enjoy! :)

+Otherwise you can simply use this simple hotkey:
+- Cmd + Shift + H: hide hidden files
+- Cmd + Shift + S: show hidden files

 Screenshots